-If the man is Muslim and the woman is non-muslim, the couple can still opt for a Dubai court marriage.
-However, a Muslim woman cannot marry a non-Muslim man unless they revert to Islam.
+If the man is Muslim and the woman is Non-Muslim, the couple can still opt for court marriage in the UAE.
+However, a Muslim woman cannot marry a non-Muslim man unless he converts to Islam.

 If both the man and woman are non-Muslims, they can apply for marriage at their respective countries’ embassies in the UAE.

 Please note: A CENOMAR is required for all Filipino marriages in Dubai.